-A minster or monastery, in what is now known as Cathedral Close was established late in the 7th century, when the Saxons reached this part of the south-west.
-On the site chosen there had once been a Roman Bath House dating from dating from AD 60-65, and later, a basilica.
+A minster or monastery, in what is now known as Cathedral Yard was established late in the 7th century, when the Saxons reached this part of the south-west.
+On the site chosen there had once been a Roman Bath House dating from AD 60-65, which was replaced by a basilica.

-St Boniface, who was born in Crediton, was educated in the minster in AD 680 before travelling to Germany.
-In 930 AD (circa) the Anglo-Saxon King Atheistan refounded the minster.
+The Crediton born Winfrid, was educated in the minster around about AD 680, travelled to Germany to spread the gospel, becoming the patron saint of the Germans, St Bonifice.
+In 930 AD (circa) the Anglo-Saxon King Athelstan refounded the minster.
 In 1003, the Viking King Sweyn Forkbeard attacked Exeter and burnt down the building; the minster was rebuilt in 1018 by King Canute.

 The last Saxon Bishop, Leofric, was having problems with security at his seat in Crediton because of Danish raiding parties.
 In 1050, Edward the Confessor granted the Bishop, permission to move the episcopal seat to Exeter, and thus turned the minster into a cathedral.
 Then, the world turned upside down for a fledgling England, when in 1066 William Conqueror invaded the kingdom.
-Soon after 1068, Exeter was taken; Leofric was allowed to continue in his post.
+Soon after, in 1068, Exeter was taken and Leofric was allowed to continue in his post.
 In 1114, Bishop Warelwast, nephew of the Conqueror, started building a new, vast Cathedral church to the south east.

 In the years after the new Norman Cathedral was completed (circa 1220), the old minster became the church of St Mary Major.